 Your body’s hormones, and a secretion called ‘sebum,’ are the perpetrators here.
 You can’t do away with both: they are your body’s natural mechanisms.
 However, you can adopt a few natural remedies that can heal pimples, or at least prevent them from spreading.

-Here are 6 such acne remedies — all chemical-free, effective, and economical.
+Here are some of the best natural acne treatments and acne remedies, all of which are chemical-free, effective, and economical.

 1. The Cinnamon-Honey Alliance